 Paul Polman

-Business Leader, Campaigner, Co-Author Of "Net Positive: How Courageous Companies Thrive By Giving More Than They Take"
+Business Leader, Campaigner, Co-Author Of "Net Positive: How Courageous Companies Thrive By Giving More Than They Take", a Financial Times Business Book of the Year. #3 Thinkers50.

 Q: What do you see as the most pressing issue(s) in reshaping the global food system?